railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

    calculations can be made.

 Once the information has been entered, you can enter data for the order lines.
-To do that, create a new order line as shown in the figure below:
+To do that, create a new order line as shown in the figure :ref:`fig-slinf`:

+.. _fig-slinf:

 .. figure:: images/sale_line_form.png
    :align: center

-   *Entering a new customer order line.*
+   *Entering a new customer order line*

 First of all select the product that is to be sold to the customer.
 Open ERP gives you all the useful information for your sale in the list of products it provides: